hannah-lynn/Bob-blog/src/pages/blog/articles/third3.md

 ---
 layout: "@layouts/ArticleLayout.astro"
-title: template
+title: America test
-# description: example
-date: 00 July 2022
+description: How a description would look like if added
-image: /images/...
+image: /images/my-third-article/upcoming.jpg
-imageDescription: template text
-draft: true
 ---

-content here